About Gail Owen

 Misspent Youth

-There is a second, more important, way those ‘lost’ years influenced me.
-The fantastically talented friends I’ve mentioned came from varying backgrounds, and I got to meet people with spectacular natural gifts, hindered by terrible obstacles and lack of opportunity.
-Their poverty, and I mean poverty, has shaped me as a writer.
-How can I show you, the reader, what I know to be true, that inequality is caused by the political choices of the powerful, not a lack of talent in its victims, and that the repercussions are wasteful, cruel and devastating?
+There is a second, much more important, way those ‘lost’ years inspire me.
+The fantastically talented friends I’ve mentioned came from varying backgrounds.
+I got to meet people with spectacular natural gifts hindered by terrible obstacles and lack of opportunity.
+Their poverty, (and I mean poverty,) shapes me as a writer.
+How can I show the reader what I know to be true, that inequality is caused by the political choices of the powerful, not a lack of talent in its victims, and the repercussions are devastating, wasteful and cruel?

 Education

-Other, more conventional, influences on my ‘voice’ have been the incredible teachers I’ve been lucky enough to study under.
-My journey to Royal Holloway University of London’s Creative Writing MA began with adult education, for which I have a special appreciation as it was the Short Story Evening Workshop at Birkbeck University that initially helped me hone my writing skills.
-In fact, the reference given by the writer who led that workshop, Wendy Brandmark, played no small part in my being accepted onto my first choice of MA programme.
-At Royal Holloway, I was lucky enough to learn from bestselling novelists Susanna Jones and Kate Williams, as well as from former Poet Laureate Sir Andrew Motion.
-Their powerful mentoring has been an important inspiration for my own teaching, where I have designed workshops for adult beginners to more practised writers, in which I unpack the storytelling instinct we all have.
+Other, more conventional, influences are the incredible teachers I’ve been lucky enough to study under.
+My journey to Royal Holloway University of London’s Creative Writing MA began with adult education, for which I have real appreciation.
+It was on the Short Story Evening Workshop at Birkbeck University that I first honed my writing skills; and the writer who led that workshop, Wendy Brandmark, gave a reference that played a big part in my being accepted onto my first choice of MA.
+At Royal Holloway, I learnt from bestselling novelists Susanna Jones and Kate Williams, as well as from former Poet Laureate Sir Andrew Motion.
+Their powerful mentoring inspires my own teaching.
+In my workshops for adult beginners to more practised writers, I unpack the storytelling instinct in all of us.

 I Love Teaching

 I love that moment when a student grabs their pen to feverishly scribble a note on the technique being described, because they can see it solving the creative question they’ve been grappling with.
 I especially love teaching adults.
-Many of my students didn’t have a great deal of formal education.
+Many of my students didn’t have much formal education.
 Their minds are hungry and their ideas so original, because of the fascinating lives they have lived.
-It has been the greatest joy to see my adult learners go from not writing at all outside of class to becoming published, go on to higher education and win competitions.
-Click the links to check out my FREE creative writing classes at Cornwall College, Camborne (starting again in September) or St Austell.
+It’s been the greatest joy to see my adult learners go from not writing at all outside of class to becoming published, studying at higher education and winning competitions.
+Check out my free creative writing classes at Cornwall College, Camborne (recommencing in September) and St Austell.

 Your Vision

 While my editing experience began before my MA, when I edited scripts for Film London, the service I now offer grew out of my students requesting feedback.
-Bringing to bear all the wonderful mentoring I’ve received and my experience of what it takes to develop a writer’s voice, I offer an (exceptionally cheap) feedback service with an extra supportive lean; in that after collaborating with me, you’ll have learnt enough to become your own editor.
+Combining the wonderful mentoring I’ve received with experience developing my own writer’s voice, I offer an (exceptionally cheap) feedback service with an extra-supportive lean.
+After collaborating with me you’ll have learnt enough to be your own editor.
 Click the link for more information.

 Thanks for reading!